findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 ![Setup camera in front of telescope - looking straight down the tube](Corrector_Plate_Tilt_Up.png)

 Set the camera on a tripod 7 ft away, so that it points straight down into the telescope and you can see the dark, concentric rings pattern.
-Look at the camera’s image and focus, zoom, or whatever is necessary to clearly see the pattern of concentric rings.
+Look at the camera’s image and focus, zoom, or whatever is necessary to see the pattern of concentric rings.

 Here’s an example of a well-centered corrector plate.
-Note that all circles are perfectly concentric – they are evenly spaced in all directions.
+Note that all circles are perfectly concentric.
+They are evenly spaced in all directions.

 ![Example of concentric pattern](Corrector_Plate_CENTERED.png)